VoronDesign/VoronUsers/printer_mods/Badnoob/AB-BN/Readme.md

 Step 2: Fan test fit.\
 The fan fits into AB-BN-30_fan_front.
 We have learned that different "5015" fans have very different shapes.
 AB-BN is designed to allow for adjustment for your fan.
 Here's how:\
 \
 Test fit the fan in AB-BN-30_fan_front.
 Looking at it from the front, move the fan around to center the turbine blades.
 You may need to trim your fan housing a little more.
-Once the fan is centered, turn this over and note where you need to add shims between AB-BN-30_fan_front and the fan.\
+Once the fan is centered, turn this over and note where you need to add shims between AB-BN-30_fan_front and the fan.
+To shim this I recommend vhb tape.\
 \
 Step 3: Spring THEN Fan\
 Once you have your shims in the right spots, remove the fan and install the printed leaf spring (AB-BN-28_spring) into fan front.
 The little circle tab should be cut off, it's a integral print support only.